Oscillations

 Energy balance of the harmonic oscillator

-To calculate the energy of the harmonic oscillator, we consider the differential equation of the harmonic oscillator [eq diff oscillatore armonico], and we use \(\omega := \omega _0\):
+To calculate the energy of the harmonic oscillator, we consider the differential equation of the harmonic oscillator [diff_eq_harmonic oscillator], and we set \(\omega := \omega_0\):

 Where: